racodond/sonar-css-plugin/README.md

 * Branches should have sufficient coverage by unit tests
 * Byte Order Mark (BOM) should not be used for UTF-8 files
 * Case-sensitive flag should not be used
-* Deprecated Internet Explorer static filters should be removed
 * Deprecated system colors should not be used
 * Duplicated background images should be removed
 * Duplicated properties should be removed